Clay Education

 Includes:

-• 2.5 hour comprehensive course with a class once a week: Mondays 6pm - 8:30pm and some weekend intensives
+• 2.5 hour comprehensive course with a class once a week: Wednesdays 6:30pm - 9pm

 • Studio Access every Friday and Sunday 10am - 4pm (except the first Sunday of each month)